AMSA-2425/Laboratoris/src/Mount.md

 - netdev.
 The filesystem resides on a  device  that  requires  network  access

-- nofail Do not report errors for this device.

 - relatime   Access  time is only updated if the previous access time was earlier than  the  current time.

 - norelatime.
 Do not use relatime feature.